-The Parks Canada Evaluation Plan 2018-19 to 2022-23 outlines the mandate, organizational structure and resources for evaluation in the Agency, the considerations employed in developing the plan and details of individual evaluation projects to be completed during the five fiscal years covered by the plan, together with the associated resource allocation.
-It also provides a summary of progress on implementation of the evaluation plan from 2017-18.
+The Parks Canada Evaluation Plan 2019-20 to 2023-24 outlines the mandate, organizational structure and resources for evaluation in the Agency, the considerations employed in developing the plan and details of individual evaluation projects to be completed during the five fiscal years covered by the plan, together with the associated resource allocation.

-Parks Canada's Office of Internal Audit and Evaluation adheres to Treasury Board Policy on Results and Directive on Results, including standards and mandatory procedures for evaluation.
+Parks Canada's Office of Internal Audit and Evaluation adheres to the Treasury Board Policy on Results and Directive on Results, including standards and mandatory procedures for evaluation.